mcspr/rpnlib/README.md

 ### Variables

-* All newly created variables are set to 'Null'.
+* Variable names are complete words, without spaces.
+* Variables are accessed by using `$` (by value) or `&` (by reference) before the word.
+* When variable has not been set yet, `$name` will result in an error.
+* When variable has not been set yet, `&name` will push it's value reference to the stack with default value `Null`
+* When variable reference is specified multiple times, stack elements refer to the same underlying value.
+* When variable value is specified multiple times, stack elements contain copies of the underlying value.
+* When variable reference is duplicated using built-in operators, new stack element refers to the same underlying value.
 * When variable set to 'Null' is finally removed from the stack it will be removed from the heap too.
-* When variable is specified multiple times, both stack elements refer to the same underlying value.
-* When variable is duplicated using built-in operators, new stack element refers to the same underlying value.

 ### Operators